 Round 2 : Join next yarn in any st, ch 1, sc (in both loops) in each st around pillow, making (1 sc, ch 1, 1 sc) in each corner ch-1 space.
 Join with a sl st in first sc.
 Fasten off yarn.

 I did ‘1 sc, ch-1, skip a stitch’ for round 7 to give a different effect but it will look great if you don’t!

 Remove the pillow insert.
 Lay your square on one side of your pillow and pin it in place around all sides.
 Using a strong cotton sewing thread, whip stitch around.
 Put your insert back in your pillow, fluff it up and enjoy!

-You can see pictures of how I attached the front of a previous pillow in this post Boho Pillow
+You can see pictures of how I attached the front of a previous pillow in this post for Boho Pillow

 Find more Free patterns here